Trusted Car Accident Lawyers in Jefferson City

 If we do not win your case, you do not owe us anything.
 It is that simple.
 We also offer free case evaluations for personal injury matters so you can understand your legal options without any financial commitment.

-How Long Do I Have to File a Car Accident Claim in Missouri?
+Q: How Long Do I Have to File a Car Accident Claim in Missouri?

-In Missouri, the statute of limitations for most car accident claims is five years from the crash date.
+A: In Missouri, the statute of limitations for most car accident claims is five years from the crash date.
 That might sound like a long time, but it is important to start building your case as soon as possible.

 Evidence can disappear, memories fade and insurance companies may push for quick settlements that do not fully cover your needs.
 If you are considering legal action after a car accident, it is best to speak with an attorney early.